lusiana-sro/suppress/docs/DataStorage/data-storage.md

 * `/api/db/:any/../:query` - GET - Will get you the data you want, based on the query path.
 * `/api/db/:any/../:query` - POST - Will insert the data you want, based on the query path.
-* `/api/db/:any/../:query` - PUT - Will update the data you want, based on the query path.
+* `/api/db/:any/../:query` - PUT - Will update the data you want, based on the query path. **Take care when using this, bad things can happen**.